Pawlo77/WebProgramming/README.md

 # WebProgramming
-Programming of WWW Applications course for DS studies in Winter 2024/25
+Programming of WWW Applications course for DS studies in Winter 2024/25.

+Details are available in [raport](/raport/raport.pdf).

 # Project Requirements
 - allow users login and password reset